NiborGnu/color-game/README.md

     * [Code Institute](https://codeinstitute.net/) - For the training and classes in all the basics of HTML and CSS and JS

-    * [JavaScript Mastery](https://www.youtube.com/c/javascriptmastery) - Fore awesome js tutorials
+    * [JavaScript Mastery](https://www.youtube.com/c/javascriptmastery) - Fore awesome js tutorialsz